Slippage, Fees, and Funding: Why Your Crypto Backtest Lies (and How to Fix It)

 Funding can flip the economics of a strategy that holds positions for days.

-If you want realistic results, your backtest must include fees + spread + slippage (and funding for perps).
+For realistic results, include fees + spread + slippage (and funding for perps).
 If you can’t model them, assume worse and reduce position sizing.

 Practical modeling (simple, workable)